chickendinosaur/objectpool.js/README.md

     }
 }

+// Stand-alone pool creation.
 // Create a GunnerPool.js file.
-// Create and export a new pool to contain Gunners with the pool manager.
+// Create and export a new pool of Gunners.

-import PoolManager from '@chickendinosaur/pool';
+import Pool from '@chickendinosaur/pool/Pool.js';
 import Gunner from './Gunner.js';

-export default PoolManager.createPool(
+export default new Pool(
-	'GunnerPool',
     function(name) {
         return new Gunner(name);
         // Or set up defaults for generating up front objects when setting the size or just calling create() with no arguments. (not implemented yet)